-How To Configure Rsyslog in AlmaLinux
+Comprehensive Guide To Configure Rsyslog in AlmaLinux 8/9

-This tutorial intends to teach you to Install and Configure Rsyslog System Logging in the AlmaLinux server.
+This tutorial intends to teach you how to install and configure Rsyslog in AlmaLinux (System Logging in the AlmaLinux server).
 You can use both AlmaLinux 8 and AlmaLinux 9.
-Now let’s get familiar with Rsyslog and what it means.
+Now let’s get familiar with Rsyslog and Configure Rsyslog in AlmaLinux with the guide steps below on the Orcacore website.

-What Is Rsyslog?
+What Is Rsyslog in Linux?

 Rsyslog (Rocket-fast System for log processing) is a tool in Linux that is used for message logging.
 It has high performance and ships with excellent security.

-How To Configure Rsyslog in AlmaLinux?
+Steps To Configure Rsyslog in AlmaLinux

-Step 1 – Check if you have Rsyslog installed
+Step 1 – Check if Rsyslog installed

 First, you must check for your Rsyslog installation on your server y using the command below: